 SOCI-154-01 Sociology of the One Percent

-Hardly a day passes when the 1 percent is not in the news arousing political and moral passions.
-Today, less than 1 percent of Americans own nearly 40 percent of the nation’s wealth.
-The wealthiest 400 Americans are worth roughly $1.37 trillion.
-This amazing concentration of wealth at the top has been accompanied by a falling middle class and a growing number of Americans living in poverty.
+Today less than one percent of Americans own nearly forty percent of the nation’s wealth, more than the bottom 95% combined.
+The wealthiest four hundred Americans are worth $1.37 trillion dollars.
+This amazing concentration of wealth has been accompanied by a shrinking middle class and a growing number of Americans living in poverty.

 The following syllabi may help you learn more about this course (login required):

 Additional syllabi may be available in prior academic years.

 There is information about this course number in other academic years: